 – You arrive at the Oslo central station.

-Some Tips For Your Train From Copenhagen To Oslo
+Some Tips for Your Train Travel from Copenhagen To Oslo

 Never leave the booking to the last minute.
 The seats fill up quite quickly and not just the cheap ones.
 Booking in the last two or three days before your trip will significantly limit your options.